dmcalli2/malnutrition/Scripts/01_maln.md

 ## Calculate the proportion in group 2 for the collapsed studies

-Since, in the sample so far, all of those with missing event data have missing totals for each category, we need to examine the proportions in group 2 where these
+Since, in the sample so far, all of those with missing event data have missing totals for each category, we can only examine the proportion in group 2 where there is complete data.
+Calculate the proportion in the second category (moderate malnutrition) within each collapsed category.

-Calculate the proportion in the second category within each collapsed category.
 Having done so collapse the Ns.
-Where the proportion is unknown, assume it is the same as the mean.
+Where the proportion is unknown, assume it is the same as the mean proportion.

 First need to classify which are collapsed.